philthephatman/awesome-hacking-lists/hackwith.md

 ## PHP

+- [kurukshetra](https://github.com/a0xnirudh/kurukshetra) - Kurukshetra - A framework for teaching secure coding by means of interactive problem solving.
 - [hashtopolis](https://github.com/s3inlc/hashtopolis) - A Hashcat wrapper for distributed hashcracking
 - [IntruderPayloads](https://github.com/1N3/IntruderPayloads) - A collection of Burpsuite Intruder payloads, fuzz lists and file uploads
 - [caesarRAT](https://github.com/0blio/caesarRAT) - An HTTP based RAT (Remote Administration Tool) that allows you to remotely control devices from your browser